 Side Note – Does anyone else feel super awkward and embarrassed taking photos?
-It’s something I am working on, as I often look back and wish I had taken more photos… hopefully this blog can help me get over that!
+It’s something I am working on, as I often look back and wish I had taken more photos… hopefully, this blog can help me get over that!
 As Richard often reminds me “you are a tourist” – so I need to stop worrying about looking like one.

 Last weekend was Richard’s birthday!
-I had asked the head baker at work if I could have that day off, and not only did he agree, but he offered to rig the schedule and give me a four day weekend!!
+I had asked the head baker at work if I could have that day off, and not only did he agree, but he offered to rig the schedule and give me a four-day weekend!!
 The one thing Richard kept saying he wanted for his birthday, was to go home (to Northern Ireland).
 His sister Katherine still lives not too far from where he grew up, and he wanted to visit her and her husband, as well as see his wee nephew (who is growing so fast!).

 So Saturday morning, we caught a flight to Belfast and spent much of the weekend simply relaxing and playing with his nephew.
 (Our previous weekend was spent doing much of the same with Richard’s Aunt.
-Apparently family oriented, stress-free weekends are our thing?)
+Apparently, family-oriented, stress-free weekends are our thing?)

-On Monday, with Richard’s nephew at daycare, we decided to venture into Belfast and spend the afternoon doing a little shopping, lunch, and visit a couple of pubs.
+On Monday, with Richard’s nephew at daycare, we decided to venture into Belfast and spend the afternoon doing a little shopping, lunch, and visiting a couple of pubs.
 We started off just outside Victoria Square, as Richard wanted to buy some clothes for his nephew as a belated birthday gift.
-This area is mostly full of brand names and chain stores, but there were a couple of shops nearby on Ann street, that caught my eye.
+This area is mostly full of brand names and chain stores, but there were a couple of shops nearby on Ann Street, that caught my eye.

-Of course I had to go inside…
+Of course, I had to go inside…

 First up was Studio Souk – a store selling mostly arts and crafts from local creators (they even have studio space upstairs where artists work).